valence-corp/sprite/docs/_tutorials/1_introduction.md

 Sprite is a TypeScript (or JavaScript) driver/client for ArcadeDB, designed to work with data in document and graph formats.
 Future releases will include support for [timeseries](https://github.com/ArcadeData/arcadedb/discussions/1180) functionality.

-The Sprite architecture is organized into focused modules, each serving a specific purpose.
+The Sprite architecture is organized into focused modules.

+#### Overview
+---

 1. [SpriteServer](#spriteserver)
 2. [SpriteDatabase](#spritedatabase)